Droplet-Games-github/Website/README.md

 # Droplet Games Website

-Welcome to Droplet Games, a mobile game development business specializing in high-quality and engaging mobile games.
-Our website is built using Apache 2 license and hosted on a Github droplet.
+Welcome to the Droplet Games Website Github.
+Our website is built using Apache 2 license and hosted on a Github Pages.

 ## License